-Develop and maintain training and testing programs, including initial and annual re-training, conducting drills and exercises (full-participation and tabletop) in an actual incident that tests the plan and the staff’s ability to work together and accomplish the goals of the exercise.
+Develop and maintain training and testing programs, including initial and annual re-training, conducting drills and exercises (full-participation and tabletop) in an actual incident that tests the plan.

-While this rule does not apply directly to the ‘healthcare security’ departments, consultants who have experience in healthcare risk, vulnerability and threat assessments are best positioned to provide the necessary assessments in a timely manner.
+What does this mean to the healthcare security and support community?
+While this rule does not apply specifically to healthcare security and safety departments, consultants who have experience in healthcare risk, vulnerability and threat assessments are best positioned to provide the necessary assessments in a timely manner.

-Security Integrators should be prepared for a demand for the following hardware and software to support the theme of this regulation:
+Security Integrators and other support vendors should also be ready for a demand for the following hardware and software to support the mandates of this regulation:

 - Intelligent Access Control